-The TOE relies on the functional and security features of the P5CD081.
+The TOE relies on the functional and security features of the ST23YR48B and ST23YR80B which differ only by EEPROM memory size (48kb for the YR48 and 80kb for YR80).
 This chip is designed to embed the secure code of Oberthur Technologies for the production of smart cards.